 - Preheat your oven to 200 degrees Fahrenheit, so you can keep your quesadillas warm while you are completing your batches.

-- Meanwhile, in a bowl, combine cooked chicken with ¼ cup (or 4 tablespoons) of buffalo hot sauce, carrot, celery, green onion, dried dill and red chili flakes.
-Mix to combine.
+- Meanwhile, in a bowl, mix cooked chicken with ¼ cup (or 4 tablespoons) of buffalo sauce, carrot, celery, green onion, dried dill (if using) and crushed red pepper flakes (if using).

-- On one half of each tortilla, distribute cheese (about ¼ cup per tortilla).
+- Distribute half of the cheddar cheese (1.5 cups or 6 ounces) among one half of each tortilla (about ¼ cup per tortilla).

-- Sprinkle a little celery salt on top of cheese (if using) and drizzle remaining 2 tablespoons of buffalo hot sauce amongst each tortilla (about 1 teaspoon per quesadilla).
+- Sprinkle a little celery salt (if using) on top of cheese and drizzle remaining 2 tablespoons of buffalo sauce amongst each tortilla (about 1 teaspoon per quesadilla).

-- Heat 1 tablespoon of oil in a non-stick pan over medium-low heat on the stovetop.
-You can gently swirl the oil around the pan so you get a good coverage.
+- To cook quesadillas, heat 2 teaspoons of olive oil or vegetable oil in large non-stick frying pan over medium-low heat on the stovetop.
+Gently swirl the oil around the pan so you get good coverage.
+Note: Cook the quesadillas in batches, two quesadillas at a time, adding more oil to the pan between batches as necessary.

-- Add two quesadillas to the pan and cook 2 to 3 minutes per side until golden and crispy outside and the cheese has melted inside.
-Once done, transfer the quesadillas to a baking sheet and you can place in your preheated oven while you are continuing cooking your remaining quesadillas.
-Replace the oil in the pan (as necessary) as you are cooking your batches of quesadillas.
+- Carefully flip the quesadillas to the other side and continue to cook for another 2 to 3 minutes or until they're golden brown and crispy on the outside, the filling is heated through, and the cheese is melted (carefully watch to ensure they don't burn).
+Once done, transfer the quesadillas to a sheet pan and place into your preheated oven to keep warm while you are continuing to cook the remaining quesadillas.

 - Once the quesadillas are done, cut each in half so you end up with 12 pieces.
-Serve with your favourite dipping sauces or enjoy as is.
+Serve with dipping sauces or enjoy as is.